charithrd/Predicting-Alzheimer-s-Disease-with-Machine-Learning/README.md

  - Also, 40% of the diagnosed population only had High School level education.
  - It is evident that higher the education level, less likely the risk of disease.

+* Following these EDA steps sets the grounds in understanding the dataset thoroughly before moving on to more complex analyses or model building.

 ### 4.4 Binary Classification Methods